loveencounterflow/hollerith-legacy/README.md

 [ 'spo', [ '干' ],           'reading/py/base',    [ 'gan',     ], ]
 [ 'spo', [ '干' ],           'shape/similarity',   [ '千','于',  ], ]
 ```

+Note how we can already iterate over phrases that start out as `[ 'pos', 'reading/py/base', ...`
+to obtain just the ordering we want for a Pinyin-based dictionary.

+> **Note** that the reason for *gan*, *qian*, *ren*, *yu* to appear in the
+> correct alphabetic order is ultimately rooted in the fact that the inventors
+> of US ASCII chose to encode these letters in the way they did; when you throw
+> in the accented letters needed to write tonal Pinyin (or any language with
+> letters outside of `[a-z]`), that property is, in general, lost.

 ```coffee